-What You Need To Know About LASIK in Las Vegas, NV
+What You Need To Know About LASIK in Las Vegas

-Laser-Assisted In Situ Keratomileusis, or LASIK, in Las Vegas, NV, is a refractive procedure that reshapes the cornea to correct nearsightedness, farsightedness, and astigmatism.
+Laser-Assisted In Situ Keratomileusis, or LASIK, in Las Vegas NV is a refractive procedure that reshapes the cornea to correct nearsightedness, farsightedness, and astigmatism.
 It is the most common type of refractive surgery.
-Using targeted laser beam energy, our doctor at Siems LASIK & Eye Centers reshapes the cornea so that light rays are more precisely focused on the retina, producing clear, sharp vision.
+Using targeted laser beam energy, our doctor at Siems LASIK & Eye Center reshapes the cornea so that light rays are more precisely focused on the retina, producing clear, sharp vision.

 The procedure is a safe one, but it is not ideal for everyone.
 A thorough medical evaluation of the patient’s eyes must be performed to determine whether the LASIK procedure is appropriate.
 Patients must fully understand the details and risks and maintain realistic expectations for the outcome.
 Good candidates are:

 - Have had stable vision for at least 6 months

 - Have healthy corneal tissue, thick enough for a flap